Procedures

 - If you have a high level of farsightedness

-- If you have been diagnosed with early lens changes and feel that the quality of your vision has declined, but, do not as yet have a cataract
+- If you have been diagnosed with early lens changes and feel that the quality of your vision has declined, but, do not as yet have a significant cataract

 How soon will I be able to resume normal activities?